 In the absence of seismicity the block model enables to study dependence between motions of boundary blocks specified at lateral boundaries of the structure, motions of the underlying medium specified at the block bottoms and motions of the blocks constituting the structure.
 One may consider the direct problem: to determine motions of the blocks constituting the structure (and their relative motions along the faults) when motions of the underlying medium and the boundaries are specified.
-The inverse problem may be considered as well: to determine motions of the underlying medium and the boundaries, which supply the best approximation of the specified motions of the blocks of the structure or their relative motions along the faults.
+The inverse problem may be considered as well: to determine motions of the underlying medium and the specified motions of the blocks of the structure or their relative motions along the faults.

 The detailed description of the block model and examples of its application are given by Soloviev and Ismail-Zadeh (2003).
-The model was used to analyze clustering of earthquakes (Maksimov and Soloviev, 1999), a dependence of the occurrence of large earthquakes on a fragmentation of the structure and on rotation of blocks (Keilis-Borok et al., 1997), the lithospheric motion and seismic flow in the Vrancea earthquake-prone region of the southeastern Carpathians (Panza et al., 1997; Soloviev et al., 1999; Ismail-Zadeh et al., 1999), in the Western Alps, and in Sunda Arc (Soloviev and Ismail-Zadeh, 2003).
+The model was used to analyze clustering of earthquakes (Maksimov and Soloviev, 1999), the dependence of the occurrence of large earthquakes on structure fragmentation and on rotation of blocks (Keilis-Borok et al., 1997), long-range interaction between synthetic earthquakes (Vorobieva and Soloviev, 2005), transformation of frequency-magnitude relation prior to large earthquakes (Soloviev, 2008), seismicity of an arc subduction zone (Rundquist and Soloviev, 1999), the lithospheric motion and seismic flow in the Vrancea earthquake-prone region of the south-eastern Carpathians (Panza et al., 1997; Soloviev et al., 1999; Ismail-Zadeh et al., 1999), in the Western Alps (Soloviev and Ismail-Zadeh, 2003), in the Sunda Arc (Soloviev and Ismail-Zadeh, 2003), in the Tibet-Himalayan region (Ismail-Zadeh et al., 2007), and in Italy and its surroundings (Peresan et al., 2007).